malikakarsh/EXTRACT/README.md

-# Tesseract_model
+# EXTRACT

 ## Introduction

-Tesseract is an optical character recognition engine for various operating systems which extracts texts from an image and converts them to plain text.
+EXTRACT is an optical character recognition engine for various operating systems which extracts texts from an image and converts them to plain text.

 This model is a very primitive form of the original google tesseract which extracts texts (ONLY CAPITAL LETTERS) from an image and converts them to plain text.